durrellchamorro/durrellchamorro.github.io/source/_posts/2015-10-13-how-to-generate-slugs.markdown

 ``http://localhost:3000/rails/info/routes`` you will see the path for the ``category_path`` helper is ``/categories/:id(.:format)``.

-The 1 at the end of the URL in the example above is is the ``:id`` or in other words the primary key for that particular category.
+The 1 at the end of the URL in the example above is the ``:id`` or in other words the primary key for that particular category.
 How does the link know to point to the correct ``:id`` if all it is given is the ``@category`` object?
 The trick is behind the scenes rails calls ``to_param`` on ``@category`` and ``to_param`` returns the primary key in a string as shown below in the rails console.